 A family-friendly environment, Nam Van Lake is popular for those with children.
 There are several cafes and shops lining the edge of this iconic lake that defines the eastern edge of the Macau peninsula.
 Anim’Arte at Nam Van also regularly organizes art exhibits and other events, both for kids and adults.

-Nature-wise, there are also cool and simple activities that won’t cost you a dime!
+Nature-wise, there are also cool and simple activities that won’t burst your “explore Macau” budget!
 Head to some of Macau’s hippest hiking trails, which are located in Taipa and Coloane.
-If you are looking for great views, start at the Coloane Trail, which is the longest dedicated walking trail in the city, stretching for more than eight kilometres in a circle around the hills of Coloane.
+If you are looking for great views, start at the Coloane Trail, which is the longest dedicated walking trail in the city, stretching for more than eight kilometers in a circle around the hills of Coloane.
 The Small Taipa 2000 Circuit is also an option and the beautiful view includes Macau side and some parts of Taipa.
 Taipa Grande Natural Park is not for the weak of heart because it’s steep and long, but definitely worth your while!
 Take your time in this unique place and, if you are lucky enough, you might just find the perfect sunset to appreciate, reflect and, of course, photograph!
 Read about Macau’s best sunset spots here.

 The casinos and resort hotels run free shuttle buses between various locations, including the ferry terminal, airport, the Zhuhai-Macau border, Hotel Lisboa, and other locations on the peninsula and in Cotai.
 If you plan your time well, you can make use of the free bus and get quite close to where you are going.
 That’s one smart move for any thrifty traveler.